How to Store Coffee Beans for Maximum Freshness

 For most coffee lovers, the easiest and most effective approach is:

-1. Buy Small Quantities: Purchase only what you’ll consume in 1-2 weeks to ensure freshness.
+Buy Small Quantities: purchase only what you’ll consume in one to two weeks to ensure freshness

-2. Store in a Cool, Dark, Dry Place: Keep beans in an airtight container or resealable bag in a pantry or cupboard.
+Store in a Cool, Dark, Dry Place: keep beans in an airtight container or resealable bag in a pantry or cupboard

-3. Avoid Extreme Temperatures: Steer clear of freezers, fridges, or warm spots near ovens or windows.
+Avoid Extreme Temperatures: steer clear of freezers, fridges, or warm spots near ovens or windows

-By following these steps, you’ll preserve the rich flavors and aromas of your coffee beans for every brew.
+By following these steps, you’ll preserve the rich flavours and aromas of your coffee beans for every brew.

 Key Takeaways for Coffee Bean Storage